Keefr/knowledge_gpt/README.md

 📖KnowledgeGPT
 </h1>

-Accurate answers and instant citations for your documents.
+Accurate answers and instant citations for all your documents.

 ## 🔧 Features